fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 M(12) // Can call 'M' without opening 'C'
 ```

+### Opening types reveals nested types

+**Note**: In the preview nested types are not revealed when opening a static type

+When a static .NET type (or a provided type) any accessible nested types also become accessible without qualification.

 ### Extending static classes

 It is possible to use type extensions to extend static classes.
 Members defined as type extensions are visible when opening these static classes: